Updated on September 12th, 2022

 It doesn’t take long to get all that sweet, golden nectar out of the comb.
 Eventually, you end up with what feels like a waxy chunk of flavorless gum.

-You can swallow it, but I don’t find it appealing.
+You can swallow the beeswax, but I don’t find it appealing.
 Just spit it out and grab another piece.

 Heat softens beeswax.
 Putting comb honey on hot food (toast, pancakes, waffles, etc.) softens the wax making it more spreadable and easier to swallow.

 If you’re eating something not heated (like a cracker), just cut a very thin slice of honeycomb.
 Thin slices are easier to spread as they contain less wax.

 Once the honeycomb is spread, you’ll hardly notice the wax as you eat it.
 Feel free to add some cheese or jam or whatever you like to your honeycomb cracker.

 Crush And Strain Honeycomb

 If eating beeswax is not to your liking, extract the honey yourself by a crush and strain method.

 When we cut up harvested honeycomb, some leftover chunks don’t make sense to save.